You can watch all of the Very Local shows for free!

 Chef’s Choice Charity: Women’s Lunch Place

 Women’s Lunch Place is a shelter that was founded in Boston in 1982.
 Located on Newbury Street, Women’s Lunch Place provides two meals a day, six days a week, to women experiencing homelessness, along with free medical services and other programs.

 Johnson & Wales graduate chef Anthony found his love for cooking at a young age while watching his mother and grandmother in the kitchen.
 Today, chef Anthony teaches at Cambridge School of Culinary Arts, and is the head chef at Antonio’s Bacari, a Venetian wine bar and restaurant, in Hyde Park.

-Signature Dish: Seared Scallop Bagna Cauda
+Mystery Dish: Seared Scallop Bagna Cauda